michaelportale/strategyexplainer/STRATEGY_README.md

-# 🏛️ QUANT SUITE WAR ROOM: MODULAR STRATEGY ARSENAL

-**High signal, modular, edge baked in from step one.**

-## 🎯 Overview
+## Overview

-This is a weaponized, modular trading strategy framework designed for systematic alpha generation.
+This is a modular trading strategy framework designed for systematic alpha generation.
 The architecture provides plug-and-play strategy components that can be combined, filtered, and orchestrated for maximum edge extraction.

 ### Core Philosophy
 - **Modular**: Every strategy is a self-contained, swappable component